Early Life

 Philanthropy

-Chao, along with his late wife Ruth Mulan Chu Chao, established the Shanghai Mulan Education Foundation in 1984.
-This foundation provides scholarships to students in the U.S. and China, promoting higher education and cultural exchange.
-In 2012, the family donated $40 million to Harvard Business School to establish the Ruth Mulan Chu Chao Center and a fellowship fund, a tribute to his wife.
+James Chao, along with his late wife Ruth Mulan Chu Chao, established the Mulan Foundation in 1984.
+The foundation has provided scholarships to students in the U.S. and China.
+In 2012, the Chao family donated $40 million to Harvard Business School for the Ruth Mulan Chu Chao Center.
+This center is the first building at Harvard named after an Asian American and a woman.
+Their philanthropic efforts are motivated by the belief in the transformative power of education and the importance of U.S.-China relations.